 Any APC can propose their candidacy for the corresponding project PTL election.
 Sitting PTLs are eligible to run for re-election each cycle, provided they continue to meet the criteria.

 The 13 TC seats are partially renewed every 6 months using staggered elections: 6 seats are renewed every (Northern hemisphere) Fall, and 7 seats are renewed every Spring.
 Seats are valid for one-year terms.
 For this election we’ll use a multiple-winner election system (see below).
-The election is held 3 weeks prior to each design summit, with nominations due 4 weeks prior to the summit and elections held open for no less than five business days.
+The election is held no later than 3 weeks prior to each OpenStack Summit (on or before ‘S-3’ week), with elections held open for no less than four business days.

 If a seat on the TC is vacated before the end of the term for which the member was elected, the TC will select a replacement to serve out the remainder of the term.
 The mechanism for selecting the replacement depends on when the seat is vacated relative to the beginning of the candidacy period for the next scheduled TC election.
 Selected candidates must meet all other constraints for membership in the TC.